-A broad program of study leading to a B.A. or B.S. degree with a major or minor in Computer Science is offered by the Department of Mathematics and Computer Science.
-The Department also offers major programs in Mathematics, Computer Information Systems, and a minor in Statistics.
+A program of study leading to a B.A. or B.S. degree with a major or minor in Computer Science is offered by the Department of Mathematics and Computer Science.

 MAJOR IN COMPUTER SCIENCE

 The Computer Science curriculum consists of theoretical as well as application-oriented courses and is based on a strong foundation in mathematics.
 The B.A. degree is intended for those interested in management and social sciences, whereas the B.S. degree requires greater concentration in the engineering, natural and physical sciences.
 With appropriate choices of major electives, students can prepare for graduate study and research in the discipline, or for employment in government or industry.
 Students are encouraged, through the attainment of a minor or second major, to acquire competence in an area that lends itself to meaningful computer applications.
 Required courses for a Computer Science major are indicated in the curriculum outlines recommended below.